zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Zhouyou Gu's website"
+title: "Hello, welcome to Zhouyou Gu's website!"
 author_profile: true
 redirect_from:
   - /about/